-Results from the national GP patient survey showed patients felt they were treated with compassion, dignity and respect.
+Results from the national GP patient survey published in July 2106 showed patients felt they were treated with compassion, dignity and respect.
 The practice was comparable or slightly below average for satisfaction scores on consultations with GPs and nurses.
 For example:

-- 82% of patients said the GP was good at listening to them compared to the Clinical Commissioning Group (CCG) average of 87% and the national average of 87%. - 84 % of patients said the GP was good at giving them enough time compared to the CCG average of 86 % and the national average of 87%. - 93% of patients said they had confidence and trust in the last GP they saw compared to the CCG and national averages of 95% - 81% of patients said the last GP they spoke to was good at treating them with care and concern compared to the CCG and national averages of 85%.
+- 79% of patients said the GP was good at listening to them compared to the Clinical Commissioning Group (CCG) average of 88% and the national average of 89%. - 84% of patients said the GP was good at giving them enough time compared to the CCG average of 86 % and the national average of 87%. - 91% of patients said they had confidence and trust in the last GP they saw (CCG and national average 95%) - 72% of patients said the last GP they spoke to was good at treating them with care and concern (CCG and national average of 85%).

-- 84% of patients said the last nurse they spoke to was good at treating them with care and concern compared to the CCG and national averages of 91%. - 91% of patients said they found the receptionists at the practice helpful which was comparable with the CCG average of 86% and the national average of 87%
+- 92% of patients said the last nurse they spoke to was good at treating them with care and concern (localand national averages of 91%.) - 88% of patients said they found the receptionists at the practice helpful (CCG average 86%, national average,